Windstudent/Complex-MTASSNet/README.md

 It contains a model file and its solver file, including the model information, feature extraction, model training and testing...

 --**utils**:
-It contains a utils library.py file, which has many audio data processing functions for processing numpy data format.
+It contains a utils library file, which has many audio data processing functions for processing numpy data format.

 --**train_data**:
 This file will be created to store the extracted training features and labels.